tdwg/bdq/tg2/_review/BDQ_Core_Supplement.md

 The framework draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.

-### 2.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports.
+### 2.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports

 The framework organizes data quality concepts into three areas: Needs, Mechanisms, and Reports.
 Data Quality Needs identify a use to which data may be put, and frame a set of requirements that data needs to meet to be fit for that use, and means by which data not fit for that use may be improved.
 The tests described in this standard are formal descriptions of data quality needs for CORE purposes.
 Data Quality Mechanisms in the framework are formal descriptions of software and other mechanisms that implement tests described in the Needs area.
 Data Quality Reports are the results produced by Mechanisms on some set of data.
 The tests described in this standard include specifications of assertions to be made in Data Quality Reports.